-What makes Go Like The Wind special?
+What makes Go Like the Wind special?

 What makes our staff special?

-The staff at GLTW likes and respects children and firmly believes in their innate ability to learn.
+Our staff at GLTW likes and respects children and firmly believes in their innate ability to learn.
 They are committed to delivering authentic Montessori methods and curriculum at every level of our school.
 Our teachers have a profound respect for each child individualizing instruction and addressing each child’s unique learning style.
-They challenge each child 1-1 and in small groups to learn at their own pace and in their own way.
+They challenge each child 1:1 and in small groups to learn at their own pace and in their own way.
 Our lead staff is certified and experienced in Montessori instruction.
 Students have the unique opportunity for experiential and real world learning.
 Teachers are inspired to help students to go beyond grade level and preparing them for their next academic adventure and for life.

 Grades: Infants (from 6 weeks) – Grade 9

-Multi-National Faculty and Student Body: Argentina, Bulgaria, China, Denmark, England, France, Germany, Guatemala, India, Iran, Iraq, Italy, Japan, Jordan, Kurdistan, Lebanon, Mexico, New Zealand, Pakistan, Russia, Saudi Arabia, Somalia, South Africa, South Korea, Spain, Sri Lanka, Tanzania
+Multi-National Faculty and Student Body: Argentina, Bulgaria, China, Denmark, England, France, Germany, Guatemala, India, Iran, Iraq, Italy, Japan, Jordan, Kurdistan, Lebanon, Mexico, New Zealand, Pakistan, Poland, Russia, Saudi Arabia, Somalia, South Africa, South Korea, Spain, Sri Lanka, Tanzania

 Students’ and Faculty’s Native Languages: 22